-Year Activity Amount 2017 Community-initiated, time-limited small grants to \$350,000 local organizations within identified underserved rural areas, cities in rural areas, and/or rural towns 2017 Annual Expenditure \$350,000 2018 Community-initiated, time-limited small grants to \$359,100 local organizations within identified underserved rural areas, cities in rural areas, and/or rural towns 2018 Annual Expenditure \$359,100 Biennial Expenditure \$709,100
+Year Activity Amount

+2017 Community-initiated, time-limited small grants to local organizations within identified underserved rural areas, cities in rural areas, and/or rural towns \$350,000

+2017 Annual Expenditure \$350,000

+2018 Community-initiated, time-limited small grants to local organizations within identified underserved rural areas, cities in rural areas, and/or rural towns \$359,100

+2018 Annual Expenditure \$359,100

+Biennial Expenditure \$709,100

-Throughout 2017, review and refinement of Results-Based Accountability (RBA) performance measures for MIDD 2 initiatives will be conducted whenever applicable, in consultation with providers.
+&lt;sup>170 Throughout 2017, review and refinement of Results-Based Accountability (RBA) performance measures for MIDD 2 initiatives will be conducted whenever applicable, in consultation with providers.
 Updates to performance measures that may result from this collaborative process will be reported in the next MIDD Annual Report in August 2018.